jspm/generator/README.md

 ### Generating Import Maps

-A minimalistic example of creating an input map from scratch is:
+A minimal example of creating an input map from scratch is:

 ```js
 import { Generator } from '@jspm/generator';